 When you touch me, I accept it.
 Tell me, am I a joke to you?

 This can be seen as a metaphor for female idols who are forced or resort to taking off more clothes for recognition.
 They are then shamed by this same public for doing so, despite this being what they all want.
+The media of today in many countries and not just South Korea is very overtly sexualized, and the internet is a very dark and sexual place, hosting many an adult content site like videoshd, for many – females then link success to sexual exploitation.

 Stellar have taken on the sexy concept and attacked it from within.
 Of course, the reaction was exactly like the women sang about.
 It was the group’s most successful song and reached the 35th spot on Korea’s Gaon chart, but Marionette met with criticism for its overtly sexy video and dance.
 The dance was censored on Korean music shows and eventually faded into the past.
 The Korean public had their cake, a scandalous song and dance, and ate it too.